 This online clearinghouse provides music educators with resources to assist them in their work with students with disabilities.

-Our annual study group for music educators will meet online in six sessions in April and May of 2022, and can be attended synchronously or asynchronously.
+Our annual study group for music educators can be attended synchronously or asynchronously.

-Rhoda Bernard, managing director of the Berklee Institute for Arts Education and Special Needs, has given numerous local, national, and international conference presentations on various topics in arts education and special needs.
+Rhoda Bernard, managing director of the Berklee Institute for Accessible Arts Education and Assistant Chair of Music Education, has given numerous local, national, and international conference presentations on various topics in arts education for students with disabilities.

 Bernard and her staff regularly provide professional development workshops to educators, arts educators, special educators, teaching artists, program administrators, and college faculty and students.
 Surveys and guiding questions before the workshops are used to create professional development materials and activities that cover the topics of greatest interest to the participants.